 The Sullivan Center's classrooms and offices are located in the historic Zabriskie Hall, first constructed in 1905 and given an extensive and technology-rich renovation in 2014.
-Zabriskie is also home to the Center for Sustainability and the Environment, the College Store, a media arts space, Mac and PC computer laboratories, a reading room, and more.
+Zabriskie is also home to the Center for Sustainability and the Environment, the College Store, a media arts space, Mac and PC computer labs, breakout rooms and more.

-Located on the first floor of Zabriskie Hall and connected to the College Store, The Grind café presents unique opportunities for students who want to learn first-hand the skills needed to keep a small business going.
-A team of intern-managers serve as president, vice president, human resource manager, finance manager, and operations manager.
-This group of student administrators is responsible for meeting regularly in order to collaborate and seek each other's input and advice for the progression of the business.
+Located on the first floor of Zabriskie Hall adjacent to the College Store, the Grind Café presents unique (and fun!) opportunities for students to learn firsthand the skills needed to operate a small business.
+A team of intern managers serve as president, vice president, human resources manager, finance manager, and operations manager.
+This dedicated group of entreprenerial students is responsible for meeting regularly in order to collaborate, seeking each other's input and advice as part of the strategic-planning and decision-making process.

-Last fall, students in the Innovation and Creative Problem Solving Class collaborated with a manufacturing company in Auburn, N.Y., and used the design thinking process to develop innovative product designs.
+Recently, students in the Innovation and Creative Problem-Solving class collaborated with a manufacturing company in nearby Auburn, N.Y. and used the design thinking process to develop innovative product designs.
 In January, the company videotaped brief presentations of the students' prototypes.
 Those are just two of many examples of how Wells students bring an entrepreneurial spirit, creative thinking and financial know-how to their work, both on campus and around the world.